10 Common Decorating Mistakes and How to Avoid Them

 Outfitting your home seems simple enough.
 Just find items that match the space, and soon enough, you’ll have a designer-approved home… right?
 Not exactly.
 Interior styling is about so much more than pretty objects.
 There is a method to the madness that matters more than we realize.
 In fact, many homeowners make simple mistakes that keep their space from fully coming together.

 Whether you have furniture that doesn’t match the scale of the room or you are placing artwork at the wrong height, mistakes are easy to come by.
 Don’t worry, our team of designers are here to lay out the ten most common interior styling mistakes and their remedies.
+If you need more help, try our e interior design services.

 1. Throwing Away the Scale